kangk906/IndoorUBC-Radar/README.md

 ## Object Detection

-## Usage Instruction
+## Dataset Usage Instruction

+### Data Description
-Data Description: Each entry in the dataset includes radar scans capturing the layout and structure of indoor spaces such as hallways and rooms.
+Each entry in the dataset includes radar scans capturing the layout and structure of indoor spaces such as hallways and rooms.
+### Data Format
-Data Format: The dataset is provided in a structured format, with each data entry representing radar scans of various indoor environments within the UBC campus.
+The dataset is provided in a structured format, with each data entry representing radar scans of various indoor environments within the UBC campus.
-Download:
+### Download
+## Signal Preprocessing Tools

+### Point Cloud Map

+### Objection Detection

+## Calibration
+### Intrinsic Calibration

+### Extrinsic Calibration

 ## Citation
 If you use this dataset in your research or applications, please cite it appropriately to acknowledge the source and contribute to the academic community.